decusInLabore/singularityInstance/README.md

 The easiest at present is to use a Windows 10 machine as outlined [here](https://medium.com/@botdotcom/installing-virtualbox-and-vagrant-on-windows-10-2e5cbc6bd6ad).

+If vagrant is not installed on your Windows PC, you need to start with this.
+Download Vagrant and install: [Link](https://developer.hashicorp.com/vagrant/install)

 Open the Windows command prompt do

 ```{bash}